matt4biz/oak/README.md

 If the base was changed by a conversion command ("bin", "oct", or "hex"):

-- the top of stack will be converted to an integer (truncated) when the base is changed to binary/octal/hex
+- the top of stack will be converted to an unsigned integer (truncated) when the base is changed to binary/octal/hex
 - other numbers (deeper in the stack) remain as floating point numbers unless disturbed, and will retain their full values if the mode is changed back